Computers, Materials & Continua DOI:10.32604/cmc.2021.013389 | |

 Note that the problem in Eq.
 (11) is independent of the value of j, meaning that we can optimize each column of S as follows:

-where images and images are the Lagrangian multipliers.
+where and are the Lagrangian multipliers.

-According to its Karush-Kuhn-Tucker condition [17], we can obtain the optimal solution images in the form of Eq.
+According to its Karush-Kuhn-Tucker condition [17], we can obtain the optimal solution in the form of Eq.
 (15):

 The algorithm is summarized in detail in Algorithm 1.